dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 This implementation has been deployed within one data center across two different platforms.
 The trigger for the relocation is done based on a performance evaluation of both platforms.
 A virtual machine on the SmartOS platform has a significantly higher I/O throughput (60.2MB/s on KVM virtual machine under SmartOS and 43.2MB/s on KVM virtual image under OpenStack measured with *dd* on identical hardware).

-In this evaluation, a simple node.js service which has been deployed with a virtual machine within OpenStack[^openstack] is to be relocated to SmartOS.
+In this evaluation, a simple node.js service which has been deployed with a virtual machine within OpenStack is to be relocated to SmartOS.
 This virtual machine has block storage attached to it through an OpenStack cinder volume.
 The node.js also makes use of OpenStack Swift object storage.

 After relocation the virtual machine will be running on the SmartOS platform.
 The data within the block storage will be relocated, whereas the data in the object storage will stay where it is, indeed the object storage could be hosted elsewhere e.g. Amazon S3.
 This will demonstrate that the service topology of the service instance can change after the relocation depending on the new destination service provider.
 This change in topology is done automatically.
 The service topology before and after relocation is shown in Figure 3: